-Bachelor of Design Te Tohu Paetahi mō te Hoahoa

-Spatial and Interior Design
+Bachelor of Design Te Tohu Paetahi mō te Hoahoa Spatial and Interior Design

-Spatial and interior design is the design of human environments from the inside out.
-This major prepares you for a career designing interiors, furniture, exhibitions, events, outdoor spaces, retail environments, and scenes for stage and film.
+Spatial and interior design is the design of human environmen from the inside out.
+This major prepares you for a career design interiors, furniture, exhibitions, events, outdoor spaces, retail environments, and scenes for stage and film.
 As a spatial and interior design student, you unlock the potential of places by designing spatial environments that support, influence, and transform how we live now and into the future.
-In our studios, you'll work on design briefs across the whole field of spatial and interior design.
-You test and evolve your ideas through drawings, models, digital simulations and hands-on prototypes, and work with community and industry partners.
+In our studios, work on design briefs across the whole field of spatial and int design.
+You test and evolve your ideas through drawings, mod digital simulations and hands-on prototypes, and work with community and industry partners.